tilledminds/OPNsense-Dashboard-2025/README.md

 I've included a docker-compose.yaml that should have everything needed for the dashboard.
 After you bring up your docker-compose, follow the configuration below.

 ## InfluxDB
-After InfluxDB is started, go to http://(ip or hostname of docker server):8086, you will need to setup your username, password, bucket and organization here.
+After InfluxDB is started, go to http://(ip of docker server):8086, you will need to setup your username, password, bucket and organization here.
 Once that is done navigate to the Data tab, click on Telegraf, and create a configuration for a system.
 Name it, and copy your API token, you will need this for your telegraf configuration.
 I recommend generating another API token for Grafana.
 Click on API tokens -> Generate API Token -> Read/Write Access -> Click on your bucket under Read -> and Save.
 Copy this somewhere as well, you'll need it for Grafana.

 ## Telegraf